 Double-click a folder icon to open the folder and display the list of files and folders in that folder.

-Click the Go Back One Folder Level button to move up a level in the folder list or to move back to the previous folder.
+Click the Go Back One Folder Level button (see Figure 3.4) to move up a level in the folder list, or to move back to the previous folder.

-Click the Look in drop-down list arrow and choose another drive (see Figure 3.4).
+Click the Look in drop-down list arrow and choose another drive.

 If you like the way the Windows Explorer looks, you can make the WordPerfect Open File dialog box look just like it.
 Click the Folders button (refer to Figure 3.4) to split the file list in two.
 The left side (or pane) has a list of drives and folders.
 The right side doesn't change.
 It still has the list of folders and files in the current folder.

 When you open a different folder in the Open File dialog box, that folder becomes the new default folder.
-The next time you open the Open File dialog box, you will see the list of files in that folder.
-However, when you close WordPerfect and start it again, the list of files reverts back to the folder specified in Tools, Settings, Files as the default document folder.
+The next time you open the Open File dialog box, you'll see the list of files in that folder.